 1. We are told that scientists

-independent scientists (a study of 928 scientific articles failed to find ONE
+study of 928 scientific articles failed to find ONE skeptic among

 2. The second misconception is that we must choose between the

-first answer to this is that, even if this is true, the planet should come
+The first answer to this is that, even if this is true, the

-(there is just so much truth you can expect from even the best of politicians;
+deliberate (there is just so much truth you can expect from even the

 stars, every night, all night.
 So